SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotealternativecontextinfo.md

 ## string ERPClientKey

-Foreign key | always present.
+Foreign key - always present.

 ## UserInfo CRMAssociate

 Read-only.
 The logged-in user (the salesman)

+> [!NOTE]
-Note: not necessarily the owner of the sale | that is exposed via the SaleInfo object
+> Not necessarily the owner of the sale - that is exposed via the SaleInfo object

 ## IContactInfo CRMCompany

 Read-only.
-The sale’s customer info | more detailed information than is provided by the ISaleInfo object.
+The sale’s customer info - more detailed information than is provided by the ISaleInfo object.

 ## IPersonInfo CRMPerson